Incarnate Word Cardinals men's basketball

 The Incarnate Word Cardinals men's basketball team represents the University of the Incarnate Word in San Antonio, Texas, United States.
-They are currently led by fifth-year head coach Carson Cunningham.
+They are currently led by second-year head coach Shane Heirman.
+The Cardinals have never appeared in the NCAA Division I men's basketball tournament.

 Beginning in 2013, the Cardinals made the jump to NCAA Division I and joined the Southland Conference.
 As part of their transition from Division II to Division I, they were not eligible for postseason play until 2018.
 They play their home games at the McDermott Convocation Center.